Offline password manager

 Can I manage SSH keys and API tokens in a Linux password vault?

 Yes.
-OneCritto supports passwords, private notes, and file attachments.
+OneCritto supports passwords, private notes, and files.
 You can store SSH keys, API tokens, configuration files, and any other sensitive data inside the encrypted vault.
 Additionally, OneCritto includes a dedicated SSH Connection Manager that goes beyond simple key storage: you can save full connection profiles (host, port, username, key) and launch SSH sessions directly from the app with a single click.

 Related articles

-Download free
+Download free — Linux & Windows